kho-bluefrogrobotics/ckupautomation/README.md

 And another one to put it under review

-again with automation in Ckup
+again with automation in Ckup, this time from the right branch